-The San Diego Commission for Arts and Culture has embarked on a massive and significant effort to examine multiple levels of policy, practice and norms within the City using an equity lens.
+The San Diego Commission for Arts and Culture has embarked on a massive and significant effort to examine multiple levels of policy, practice and norms within the institution using an equity lens.
 To our knowledge this is the most comprehensive equity effort undertaken by the Commission in its 32-year history.
-This diversity, equity and inclusion study represents only one element of the equity efforts currently underway.
-Simultaneously, arts and culture staff and Commissioners are participating in DEI training by Margie Johnson Reese Partners.
+This diversity, equity and inclusion study represents only one arm of the equity efforts currently underway.
+Staff and Commissioners are participating in DEI training by Margie Johnson Reese Partners, and the University of San Diego has conducted a finance audit to determine the best pathway to reduce barriers for organizations applying for funding programs though the Commission.

 This effort comes at an historic time of reckoning with racism in the U.S. While many companies and organizations are using this moment as nothing more than a marketing ploy, we have seen an earnestness on the part of the Commission to do well and do right by communities of color.
-Art and culture staff have been tirelessly pushing the work of equity forward over the last few years.
+Commission staff has been tirelessly pushing the work of equity forward over the last few years.
 Perhaps it is serendipitous that the moment the equity work at the Commission began in a public way-evidenced through contracting with outside equity consultants-solidarity among BIPOC and White people due to the Black Lives Matter uprising was strong, even reminiscent of the Black Liberation and American Indian Movements (a.k.a.
-Civil Rights Movement) in the 1960s.
+Civil Rights Movement) in the 19060s.
 The openness of individuals-particularly White, privileged people-to do the hard work is at a peak right now.
 And so, we move forward in this work together, trusting that everyone involved is willing to reflect, learn and build a more equitable future for the people who make arts and culture possible in San Diego.